arnav-343-agarwal/MyCamp-Complete/README.md

-# YelpCamp
+# MyCamp

-**YelpCamp** is a comprehensive CRUD web development project that features both frontend and backend components.
+**MyCamp** is a comprehensive CRUD web development project that features both frontend and backend components.
 It allows users to interact with campground listings in a variety of ways.
 Here’s a detailed overview of its functionality:

 ## Features